Shedd Aquarium: Wonder of Water

 The original Caribbean Reef exhibit was built in 1971, on the site of the aquarium's very first exhibit, the Tropical Pool.
 A feature of this exhibit is a diver that interacts with the animals while talking with the people.
 A part of the exhibit is a 90000 usgal circular tank that allows for maximum walk-around viewing.
 It was one of the first habitats to display schooling fish.
 It is also home to the rescued green sea turtle, Nickel, as well as Atlantic tarpons, cownose rays, redband parrotfish, Bonnethead sharks, a Green moray eel, and many more species.
 The exhibit is near the center of the first floor.
 It is adjacent to Amazon Rising, Waters of the World, and Wild Reef.
-The Caribbean Reef tank was closed in 2023 and will eventually be replaced with the Caribbean Reef tunnel connecting the two main sections of the aquarium building, while two new tanks will eventually replace the original Caribbean Reef tank.
+The Caribbean Reef tank was closed in 2023 and will eventually be replaced with the Caribbean Reef tunnel connecting the two main sections of the aquarium building, while two new tanks replaced the original Caribbean Reef tank.
 Wonder of Water opened in December 2024.